Shareen9/Shareen9/README.md

 - 👋 Hi, I’m @Shareen9
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in front end developing
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me shareennyatuga9@gmail.com

 <!---
 Shareen9/Shareen9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.